Rodney N. Powell: Civil Rights Movement

 Powell's civil rights activism began after he moved to Nashville, Tennessee, in 1957.
-Alongside other civil rights leaders Diane Nash, James Bevel, and Bernard Lafayette, Powell began training in Nonviolent resistance under the guidance of James Lawson.
+Alongside other civil rights leaders Diane Nash, James Bevel, and Bernard Lafayette, Powell began training in nonviolent resistance under the guidance of James Lawson and in accordance with Martin Luther King Jr.'s nonviolent teachings.
 This group became known as the Nashville Student Movement, which began the Nashville sit-ins.
 These sit-ins led to the desegregation of lunch counters in Nashville, making it one of the first major cities to do so.
 During these protests Powell found it increasingly difficult to maintain nonviolence as he got aggravated.
-When this occurred Reverend C. T. Vivian requested he "Go back to church and renew yourself to nonviolence."
-Gloria Johnson and he even made a commitment to not work on the same protests together in fear of not being able to maintain their nonviolence if the other got assaulted.
+When this occurred, Reverend C. T. Vivian requested he "[g]o back to church and renew yourself to nonviolence."
+He and his future wife, Gloria Johnson, even made a commitment to not work on the same protests together in fear of not being able to maintain their nonviolence if the other got assaulted.
 Powell continued to work closely with Diane Nash to provide much of the organization to the 1961 Freedom Rides, however, due to threats from his school he was not able to participate without risking his medical degree.
 Martin Luther King Jr. had once explained to their group the importance of them finishing their education, because there was a dire need for black doctors in their community.

+After their involvement in the Civil Rights Movement, Johnson and Powell joined the Peace Corps to go to Africa.